 Here, there is a large building in hard, harmoniously designed for life and work in community.
 A little behind the beach, it is hidden behind the coconut trees.

-Downstairs, a large living room, open on the outside by four sides, around which are distributed other smaller rooms: a library, an office, sanitary, cooking ...
+Downstairs, a large living room, open to the outside on all four sides, around which are distributed other smaller rooms: a library, an office, sanitary facilities, the kitchen...

-The rooms - immaculate - are upstairs, far from everything that crawls, trots or spades.
-Two stairs without ramp lead to a wooden mezzanine, which goes around.
-Facing the sea, a large terrace with day beds to read quietly or admire the sunsets.
+The rooms - immaculate - are upstairs, away from anything that crawls, trots or pokes.
+Two staircases without handrails lead to a wooden mezzanine, which goes around.
+Facing the sea, a large terrace with resting beds to read quietly or admire the sunsets.

-We find ourselves downstairs at mealtimes, to eat at the same table, a large square wooden surface, with benches and benches, which can accommodate a dozen guests.
+We meet downstairs at mealtime, to eat all at the same table, a large square wooden surface, with benches and seats, which can accommodate a dozen guests.

 Above, the huge roof.
 It is traditionally built in dried palm leaves, supported by a spectacular frame, which rises very high.

 White walls, minimalist decor.
 It's beautiful, sober and elegant, very zen.
-I love.
+I like it.

-Marco and Clara, two of the young Italian marine biologists who initiated the project, bring the place to life and take care of everything with a good mood, from cooking to diving, with a small Indonesian team, very friendly.
+Marco and Clara, two of the young Italian marine biologists at the origin of the project, make the place live and take care of everything with good humor, from cooking to diving, with a small Indonesian team, very nice.